claytonjwong/The-ART-of-Dynamic-Programming/README.md

 The **ART** of DP in 3 steps:

-1. **A**ll possibilities are considered via Brute-Force Top-Down DFS
+1. **A**ll possibilities are considered via top-down brute-force depth-first-search
-2. **R**emember each subproblem's optimal solution via Memoization
+2. **R**emember each subproblem's optimal solution via a DP memo
-3. **T**urn the Top-Down solution upside-down to create the Bottom-Up solution
+3. **T**urn the top-down solution upside-down to create the bottom-up solution

 ## Canonical Examples